hh379/CISC330/README.md

 # CISC330
-4 assignments for CISC330 in Queen's University
+Assignments for CISC330 - Computer-Integrated Surgury in Queen's University